kanishk27/Digit-Recognition-KNN/README.md

 # Digit-Recognition-KNN
-A basic program that uses the KNN Algorithm to recognize digits.
+An amateur program that uses the KNN Algorithm to recognize digits.